So, you want to get a forklift license for free?

 Yes, it is possible to get your forklift license for free.
 However, you most likely will be getting an average education from multiple sources on your training which is a higher risk for your company’s and your own safety since it is not compliant with OHSA requirements.

-Therefore, my final recommendation is to spend $59.95 on the Warehouse Forklifts training course and upon passing their online exam, print out the certificate to take with you to forklift operator interviews.
-Having this initial training will make you stand out from other applicants.
+Therefore, my final recommendation is to either spend $59.95 on Certifyme.net’s Warehouse Forklifts training course or to shell out $59.00 for ForkliftTraining.com’s Beginner Forklift Operator online class.
+Upon passing their online exam, print out the certificate to take with you to forklift operator interviews.
+Having this initial training and certification will make you stand out from other applicants.

 Do you need a license to drive a forklift?